Ferndale Streets to be Painted Sat. Aug 26th and Sept. 9th

 For more information, call Ferndale Public Works at 360-384-4006.

-Drivers should expect delays as traffic is intermittently reduced to single lane alternating traffic near 5127 LaBounty Drive between Smith Road and Slater Road.
-The traffic revision begins Tuesday, September 27th and runs through Friday, September 30th.
-The traffic revision is in effect weekdays from 7:00 AM to 7:00 PM.
+Drivers should expect delays as traffic is reduced to single lane alternating traffic near 5127 LaBounty Drive between Smith Road and Slater Road.
+The traffic revision is on Tuesday, August 1st, 2023.
+The traffic revision is in effect from 7:00 AM to 7:00 PM.
 Flaggers will be onsite to direct traffic.
 Road will remain open during nonworking hours.

 This work is associated with a private development project.